St. Petersburg, Archangel & Vladivostok

 1912-1918

-One of the most intriguing aspects of ephemera is that it reveals unwitting historical evidence of long-forgotten events.
-For example, three scarce menus from around the time of the Russian Revolution reflect three groups that found themselves on the losing side of the conflict—Russia’s ill-fated bourgeoisie; western intelligence officers and members of the White Army; and the United States Army that was sent to fight against the “Red” Bolsheviks, the radical party led by political activist Vladimir Lenin.
+One of the most intriguing aspects of ephemera is that it reminds us of long-forgotten events.
+A case in point is provided by three scarce menus from the time of the Russian Revolution.
+Interestingly, they were saved by people who found themselves on the losing side of the conflict—Russia’s ill-fated bourgeoisie; foreign intelligence officers; and the United States Army sent to fight the “Red” Bolsheviks.

-The menu below is a rare survivor from Russia’s fast-growing middle class at the turn of the last century.
-Printed five years before the revolution, this small card comes from a Sunday dinner in 1912 at a restaurant named Kukhmister Nikolae in St. Petersburg.
+The small menu card below, dated five years before the revolution, comes from a Sunday dinner in 1912 at a restaurant named Kukhmister Nikolae in St. Petersburg.
+At the time, Russia’s middle class was growing rapidly.

 A translation is shown below….